Photographer: Steven Godbee

 News: Read 4 star reviews of Tamara's CD, with violinist Anna McMichael -"Close your eyes and I'll close mine" (Tall Poppies) - in May 2014 issue of LIMELIGHT magazine, "A magical release", and in The Australian (March 2014).
 'CD of the week' on ABC Classic FM, and on Fine Music FM (14-18 July).

 TAMARA-ANNA CISLOWSKA, PIANO

 Tamara-Anna Cislowska is one of Australia’s most acclaimed and recognised pianists.
-She has performed across five continents in repertoire spanning three centuries, from Scarlatti to Sculthorpe.
-Tamara is a winner of the 2012 Art Music Award for ‘Performance of the Year’ (ACT).
+She has performed across five continents in repertoire spanning three centuries, from Scarlatti to Sculthorpe, to consistent critical and public acclaim.
+Tamara has won international prizes in London, Italy and Greece, including the Rovere d’Oro, and in Australia was the youngest pianist to win ABC Young Performer of the Year at age 14.
+She is a recipient of the prestigious Freedman Fellowship (2003) from the Music Council of Australia and most recently, the 2012 Art Music Award for ‘Performance of the Year’ (ACT).

 Watch Tamara: Cadenza from Britten Piano Concerto